 Distribute the epoxy resin paste over the bottom surface of the DynaLogger, keeping a clearance of approximately 2mm from the metal pin to avoid interference with the temperature measurement.

 Press the DynaLogger at the measurement point, orienting the axes as appropriate (shown on the product label).
 Once this is done, tighten the screw and spring washer supplied with the product applying a tightening torque of 11Nm.
-Press any leftover epoxy paste against the walls of the DynaLogger for
+Press any leftover epoxy paste against the walls of the DynaLogger for better fixation.

 Other cases may restrict the option to use the screw attachment method completely, such as: